Achievable logoAchievable logo

 Wash sales

 A wash sale occurs if an investor sells a security (e.g., a stock) at a loss and repurchases it (or a substantially identical security) within 30 days of the original sale.
-This rule prevents investors from selling investments to lock in a deductible capital loss, only to repurchase it immediately or quickly after.
-For example:
+This rule prevents investors from selling investments to create a deductible capital loss and then quickly buying back the same position.

 January 20th